Robust inference for threshold regression models: INTRODUCTION

-To make a robust inference in the threshold regression model, we first show that a quasi likelihood ratio test for the location of the threshold has the same asymptotic distribution up to a scale constant that depends on whether the true regression model has a kink or a jump.
+Our preceding discussion motivates us to develop a robust inference in the threshold regression model.
+To that end, we first show that a quasi-likelihood ratio statistic for the location of the threshold has the same asymptotic distribution up to a scale constant that depends on whether the true regression model has a kink or a jump.
 Second, we present an estimator for the scale factor based on the ratio of two kernel Nadaraya-Watson estimators.
-The consistency of this estimator is standard under the jump design but both its numerator and denominator converge to zero in probability under the kink design.
-This makes to examine its properties not standard.
-Nonetheless, we show that, similar to L'Hopital rule in real analysis, the ratio of the two degenerating terms still converges in probability to the correct scale factor under an interesting requirement that higher order kernels should not be used.
-Third, we show that the asymptotic distribution of the unconstrained estimator of the slope parameters when the model has a kink is identical to the one under the jump design, which results from the asymptotic independence between threshold and slope parameters estimates.
+The consistency of this estimator is standard under the jump model but non-standard under the kink model because both its numerator and denominator converge to zero in probability.
+However, we prove that, similar to L'Hopital rule, the ratio of the two degenerating terms still converges in probability to the correct scale factor under the interesting requirement that higher-order kernels should not be used.
+Third, we show that the asymptotic distribution of the unconstrained estimator of the slope parameters when the model has a kink is identical to the one under the jump specification, which results from the asymptotic independence between the estimators of the slope and threshold parameters.
+This is not the case if the (correct) kink assumption were employed in the estimation of the parameters.